Andy-Big/MKS-DLP-alter/README.md

 - The output of background images is optimized
 - Added multilanguage support
 - Laid the foundation for a new bootloader

+01.08.2020
+- Fully started the stepper motor.
+The procedures for working with it are taken from Marlin 1.1.8.
+All unnecessary was completely cut out, only work with one axis was left.
+Two classes are used - the scheduler (planner.cpp) and directly working with the motor (stepper.cpp).